6thfdwp/learning-thoughts/notes/Algorithm.md

  - Simpler insertion and deletion
  - O(n) to retrieve

-⍰ How to do dynamic array analysis amortised guarantee
+⍰ How to do dynamic array amortised analysis

 Most algorithms operating on contiguous space (array, string etc) involve some iteration techniques: